Frequently Asked Questions (FAQ)

 How does the East Texas Food Bank work?

 The East Texas Food Bank was founded in 1988 and is a 501(c)3 nonprofit organization with a mission to "fight hunger and feed hope in East Texas.”
-To meet the needs of the 183,000 clients served, the East Texas Food Bank partners with agencies throughout its 26 county service area to distribute food.
+To meet the needs of the 252,900 clients served, the East Texas Food Bank partners with agencies throughout its 26 county service area to distribute food.
 The East Texas Food Bank also has nine programs: BackPack Program, Kids Cafe/Afterschool Snack, Summer Food Program, Senior Servings, Senior Box Program, Mobile Pantry, Fresh Produce Program, Nutrition Education and SNAP Outreach designed to meet the targets of children, adults and seniors.
-The East Texas Food Bank distributed over 16 million pounds of food in 2012, providing nearly 14 million meals.
+The East Texas Food Bank distributed over 21.8 million meals in FY2016.

 Where does the food come from?